How much do foster parents get paid?

 - Ongoing Training & Development

 Lorimer invests time and resource into training and developing you to ensure that you have the knowledge and skills to be the best that you can be.
 Training is offered weekdays and weekends to allow for flexibility of attendance.
+We also provide remote learning via the internet.

 - Support Groups